jasongoff/cloudresumechallenge/notes.md

 |{{compliance-root-email-address}}|Email address for the compliance account|jason+compliance@goff.me.uk|
 |{{orgbuild-root-email-address}}|Email address for the org build account|jason+orgbuild@goff.me.uk|

+Search and replace in the instructions isn't perfect.
+Particularly emails did not get replaced correctly.

+I had to search for `email` in the code and replace with a relevant email address.

 ## Onto Step 5 - executing org-formation

 Continue at step 5.2 [here](https://github.com/org-formation/org-formation-reference)